Part IV

 Think of these as small, repeatable dojos—practice rooms for your nervous system, not performance tests.
 Ethics is the mat: consent, pacing, non-harm, and repair.

-Each chapter begins with a readiness block.
+Each chapter in this Part begins with a readiness block.
 Treat it as non-negotiable.
-When in doubt, return to the Preface’s Safety Key and consult the Checklists and Materials appendix.
+When in doubt, return to the Preface’s Safety Key, then consult the Checklists and Materials appendix.

-You’ll move through four practice streams—Inner Child stabilization, Shadow transmutation, Sacred Eros integration, and Structure/Flow balance—so the Dragon’s teachings become lived: not a philosophy you agree with, but a nervous system you can inhabit.
+This Part offers four practice streams: Inner Child stabilization, Shadow transmutation, Sacred Eros integration, and Structure/Flow balance.
+The aim is lived practice—a nervous system you can inhabit.

 Let the work be simple.
 Let it be real.
 One honest repetition at a time.

-The Dragon calls you to step into the full intensity of your being—not as a fantasy, but as a lived reality.
+The Dragon calls you to step into the full intensity of your being—grounded in lived reality.